hunkim98/blog/_projects/webnovelr.md

 ---
 title: 'Webnovelr: Text editor service for web novelers'
-excerpt: 'Webnovelr is a text editor prototype I designed for web novelers.
-To figure out the necessary features of the service, I conducted an interview on experts and created a prototype website for the editor based the research'
+excerpt: "Webnovelr is a text editor prototype designed for web novel writers, featuring a 'Jopan'-based layout tool to help authors optimize reading flow and improve the webnovel writing experience."
 startDate: '2022-09-01'
 date: '2022-12-11'
 author: